 #1.
 Sea Salt

 Sometimes referred to as “solar salt”, sea salt is, obviously, gathered from the sea.
 The gathering process involves exposing seawater to direct sunlight and wind.
-That way, the salt forms a solid block with salt crystals.
-The main advantage of sea salt is that it’s usually cheap and pure.
-However, although it’s cleaner than rock salt, quality can vary from product to product.
-That way, finding the ideal sea salt can get challenging.
+It then forms into a solid block of crystals.

 #2.
 Rock Salt

-Rock salt is gathered from underground deposits that built up over thousands of years.
-You can easily find it and it’s usually cheap.
-Also, some manufacturers can deliver rock salt directly to your home.
-However, rock salt is the least pure of all salt types.
-In most cases, it contains lots of minerals that can cause clogs over time.
+Rock salt is gathered from underground deposits that have built up over thousands of years.
+You can easily find it, and it’s usually cheap.
+Also, some manufacturers will deliver rock salt directly to your home.

 #3.
 Potassium Chloride